AhmedMohamedZein/Storefront-Backend/README.md

  ## Environment variables

-     1. POSTGRES_HOST : Where is your database, { "localhost","127.0.0.1" } ? or in somewhere else.
+- `POSTGRES_HOST` : Where is your database, { "localhost","127.0.0.1" } ? or in somewhere else.

-     2. POSTGRES_USER : this user should have permission to read and write on the given database.
+ - `POSTGRES_USER` : this user should have permission to read and write on the given database.

-     3. POSTGRES_PASSWORD : user's password.
+ - `POSTGRES_PASSWORD` : user's password.

-     4. POSTGRES_DB_DEV :  development database.
+ - `POSTGRES_DB_DEV` :  development database.

-     5. POSTGRES_DB_TEST : test database.
+ - `POSTGRES_DB_TEST` : test database.

-     6. SALT: for salt rounds.
+ - `SALT`: for salt rounds.

-     7. PEPPER : the hashing secret.
+ - `PEPPER` : the hashing secret.

-     8. SECRET :  for token signature, JWT.
+ - `SECRET` :  for token signature, JWT.

-     9. PORT : you can leave it empty the server will run default on port 8000.
+ - `PORT` : you can leave it empty the server will run default on port 8000.

  ## Scripts